 I’m going to say something I’d never say or admit to you.

 When I say “I love you” I mean I love how you want to believe I love you so badly.

 I love the fact that your life is all about me.
 You fix my problems, solve my issues, relieve my pain.
 I love how you take all your time for me, not for yourself.
-How you give attention to me only.
+How you give your full attention to me.